-The overhead press is the best lift for building bigger, broader shoulders.
-It’s also fantastic for your triceps, your traps, your posture, and even your core, making it one of the best lifts for improving your aesthetics and general strength.
+The overhead press (often referred to as the military press) is the best lift for building bigger, broader shoulders.
+It’s also fantastic for our triceps, traps, posture, and even our core, making it one of the best lifts for improving our aesthetics and general strength.
+As a result, it’s often considered one of the main compound lifts.

-As a result, the overhead press earned its spot as one of the Big 5 Bulking Lifts, and in this article, we’re going to go over the best strategies for integrating it into your bulking routine.
-We’ll also talk about the best assistance and accessory lifts for building an even more massive shoulder girdle.
+In this article, we’re going to go over the best strategies for integrating the overhead press into our bulking routines.
+We’ll also talk about the best assistance and accessory lifts we can use to increase our overhead press strength and build an even more massive shoulder girdle.

 - Pressing for Size, Strength, and Aesthetics